COMMENT conventions

 - Admin UI (

-@kozou/svelte-ui) —@widgetchooses the input control for a column; thebodytext becomes the field’s description. - REST API — in v0.1.1 the REST layer is provided by
+@kozou/svelte-ui) —@widgetchooses the input control for a column; thebodytext becomes the field’s description. - REST API — the REST layer is

 @kozou/mcp) —@ainotes,@policytext, and@examplequeries become structured context an AI agent can read, so the agent learns not just your table shapes but the guidance and example query paths you wrote alongside them.